Forensicom/Bootcamp/CaseStudy.md

 ### Strengths:

-1.Low Fees: Questrade offers lower fees than traditional brokerages.
+1. Low Fees: Questrade offers lower fees than traditional brokerages.
 The fees consist of low trading fees and no account fees.

-2.User-Friendly Interface: Questrade's interface has a clean design and is easy to navigation.
+2. User-Friendly Interface: Questrade's interface has a clean design and is easy to navigation.
 User can further customize the interface to fit their needs.

-3.Innovation: Questrade is inventing and releasing new products like their robo-advisor service and Questwealth.
+3. Innovation: Questrade is inventing and releasing new products like their robo-advisor service and Questwealth.

-4.Transparency: Questrade guarantees transparency about the fees, security measures, and investment options.
+4. Transparency: Questrade guarantees transparency about the fees, security measures, and investment options.

 ### Weaknesses:

-1.Limited Product Offerings: While Questrade offers a wide range of  investment options , which including stocks and mutual funds.
+1. Limited Product Offerings: While Questrade offers a wide range of  investment options , which including stocks and mutual funds.
 They fail to provide options or futures.

-2.Customer Service: Customers are having difficulties with long wait times and getting issues resolved.
+2. Customer Service: Customers are having difficulties with long wait times and getting issues resolved.

-3.Limited Research and Educational Resources: While Questrade does offer some research and educational resources, they are not extensive enough to make investment decisions.
+3. Limited Research and Educational Resources: While Questrade does offer some research and educational resources, they are not extensive enough to make investment decisions.